بسم الله الرحمن الرحيم

 Those books are already published.
 The order I mentioned them is the order I think they should be studied.

 And now we move into the crazier parts of my curriculum plan.
 I have

-three four more Shafi‘i books in the pipeline.
+three four three more Shafi‘i books in the pipeline.

 - The book isn’t intended to teach the mu‘tamad.
 That’s what The Reliance was for.
 Rather, the book is intended to teach variance within the madhhab and give readers a taste for how the fuqahā’ did things like addressing issues in spite of the absence of textual evidence, and how they weigh variant answers.

 - Stronger hadiths for the mu‘tamad position will already have been included in the first book.

 - While Kifāyat al-akhryār is a bigger, stronger, and later book, it is too long and overkill.
 Tuḥfat al-labīb is around 60,000 words in Arabic.
 Kifāyat al-akhyār is close to 200,000.
 When I’m faced with choosing between something that gives me 90% in 60k words and something that gives me 95% in 200k words, I pick the 90% solution and so I can do a better job at it and still have time left over for another book.
 Another book… like this one: